originalberto/expedia_ranking_hotels/README.md

 Repository for the Data Mining course (VU University, 2017)

 ## Description
 We designed and trained a recommender system based on a Machine Learning approach.
-The algorithm is able to predict what hotel a user is most likely to book.
-The task is based on a Kaggle competition https://www.kaggle.com/c/expedia-personalized-sort
+The algorithms are able to predict what hotel a user is most likely to book.
+The whole implementation is based in Python2, using data science packages (scikit-learn, numpy, pandas, ...).

+The algorithms trained include:

+* Random Forest regression (RF)
+* Support Vector Machine (SVM)
+* LambdaMART, based on Gradient Boosted Regression trees
+* Coordinate Ascent

+## Dataset
+A public dataset, released by Expedia, was retrieved from Kaggle (https://www.kaggle.com/c/expedia-personalized-sort)

+## Design

 ## Authors:
 * Marie Corradi @MarieCo